canonical/charmhub.io/charm/README.md

 charmcraft pack
 juju deploy ./*.charm --resource flask-app-image=localhost:32000/charmhub-io:1
 ```

+This will deploy the charm with the rock image you just uploaded attached as a resource.

 once `juju status` reports the charm as `active`, you can test the webserver: